A row of large stainless fermentation tanks at a brewery with cooling jackets and sample valves

 Industries / Alcohol & Distilling

-Equipment for Kenya's brewing and distilling growth.
+Equipment for East Africa's brewing and distilling growth.

 Fermenters, mash tuns, bright tanks, malt silos, distillation supports, and the structural and instrument equipment around them.
 Sized from craft (50 HL) to industrial (5,000 HL+).